surge-synthesizer/OB-Xf/REWORK.md

 Plan of attack for baconpaul chainsaw attack.
 This updates as I go.
 Just keeping it in git so I dont loose it

-- Utils and the callbacks
-  - What does each callback do and do we need it?
-  - Utils has lots of ways to state manager are they all used?
-  - Big tagged redundant set in Utils.h around REWORK comment.
-Basically lots of cnp and redundancy there

-- Program Change probably does nothing.
-What's the onProgramChange callback now?
+PATCH chainsaw work

+- make flat list of factory-only and show that as plugin edge API. test in Reap and Log

+PROCESSOR chainsaw work

+- Separate override from add methods
+- make sure we are using override methods properly

+PARAM chainsaw work

-- review and rename loadCurrentProgramParameters
+- review applyActiveProgramValuesToJUCEParameters
 - processActiveProgramChanged and below review
 - Who calls sendChangeMessage and why
-- Selection in the patch menu and patch number menu.
-(And do we even need patch number menu?)
-- make flat list of factory and show that as plugin edge API. test in Reap and Log
-- remove all calls to setCurrentProgram from inside the code - basically make sure those are edge apis except on factory patch load
-- add author field to fxp
-- prev next in editor walk tree

-then the next set of chainsaw work
+- updateProgramValue is an override yet is getting called a lot.
+From ParameterManagerAdapter.
 - juce params written more coherently since set current program gone so really just on load or change
 - consolidate param manager, param adapter, etc...
 - Fix the udpate queues onto the engine timing thing on patch load.
 Probably just need to lock updates on load

+STUFF I KNOW I BROKE

+- Selection in the patch menu and patch number menu.
+(And do we even need patch number menu?)
+- prev next in editor walk tree
 - Does tghe key command handler do anything?
+- MIDI Program Change

+STUFF TO ADD

+- Proper undo
+- add author field to fxp and make an author tool (even if python)

 in parallel